Roadmap

 Bugs have piled up in the Android app that handles the SMS channel — some SIM cards aren't being recognized, tokens expire and don't renew automatically.

-• Transferring active SIM card numbers during device registration
+• Passing active SIM card numbers during device registration

 • Automatic token refresh on expiration